Artotim/Pamda/README.md

 # Protein-peptide `.dcd` dynamics analysis
-This software generates analysis data from a dynamic run between protein-peptide, or a single protein.
+This software generates analysis data from a dynamic run between protein-peptide, or a single protein in `.dcd` format.

-It can generate *csv* and plot files with information about contact hits between chains; contact map for residues; RMSD general and for individual chains or residues; RMSF for each cahin; interaction energies; complex energies; and distances between atoms or residues.
+It can generate *csv* and plot files with information about contact hits between chains; map contacts between chain residues; RMSD general and for individual chains or residues; RMSF for each chain; interaction energies; complex energies; and distances between set of atoms or residues.

 ## Contacts
 Analyze contacts between chains every frame interval.
 Reports number of contacts for each frame and maps which residues and atoms are contacting.